n6il/flex_50_coco/README.md

 Unfortunately it's impossible to fit 18-sectors in a Single-density track.
 This project utilizes a few hacks to remove the 8 extra sectors from track 0 and to restore the single density formatting:

 1. Custom XML layout files for the HxCFloppyEmulator tools were generated which skip over the padding sectors and restore single-density formatting on track 0
 2. `hxcfe` tool converts the original sector images to DMK format images.
-The DMK iamges can be used to create physical floppies or can also be used in David Keil's Coco emulator.
+The DMK iamges can be used to create physical floppies or can also be used in XRoar or David Keil's Coco emulator.
 3. `dmk2sdf` tool is used to convert the DMK images to SDF format used on the CoCo SDC.